-In all cases actuation of the ESB fire alarm system will result in complete evacuation of the building.
-Cleanroom occupants shall immediately exit the building without stopping to remove their cleanroom garments and assemble on the second/ground floor of the 25th Avenue parking garage.
+In all cases actuation of the ESB fire alarm system will result directly above the solvent hood, manual actuation pull-station and two CO2 cylinders.
+When a UVIR sensor detects a flame inside a hood, a white strobe and audible alarm are actuated and two CO2 cylinders are automatically released into the hood.
+For a localized solvent hood fire alarm actuation (i.e. fire entirely contained inside a stainless-steel solvent hood), a general ESB fire alarm will be actuated and occupants shall immediately exit the building without stopping to remove their cleanroom garments and assemble on the second/ground floor of the 25th Avenue parking garage.